utwente-fmt/ltsmin/README.md

     # Configure
     $ ./configure --disable-dependency-tracking --prefix /path/

+### Building a Windows target

+If you are building a Windows target with MinGW you need to pass additional variables and flags to `./configure`:

+1. You need to set the correct C compiler: `CC=x86_64-w64-mingw32-gcc`,
+1. You need to set the correct C++ compiler with the correct threading model: `CXX=x86_64-w64-mingw32-g++-posix`,
+1. You need to set the correct host triplet: `--host=--host=x86_64-w64-mingw32`.
+1. You need to add additional linker flags: `LDFLAGS='-static-libgcc -static-libstdc++ -Wl,-Bstatic,--whole-archive -Wl,-lwinpthread -L/home/jeroen/.local-win/lib -lmman -Wl,--no-whole-archive'`.

+So the whole commanline becomes:

+    $ ./configure CC=x86_64-w64-mingw32-gcc CXX=x86_64-w64-mingw32-g++-posix --host=x86_64-w64-mingw32 LDFLAGS='-static-libgcc -static-libstdc++ -Wl,-Bstatic,--whole-archive -Wl,-lwinpthread -L/path/to/libmman.a -lmman -Wl,--no-whole-archive' PKG_CONFIG_PATH=/path/to/Windows/packages/lib/pkgconfig  --disable-dependency-tracking --prefix /path/

+Note that this example assumes the MinGW compiler that is shipped by default with Debian/Ubuntu, hence the host triplet is `x86_64-w64-mingw32`.
+If you are using [MXE](http://pkg.mxe.cc/), the host triplet to use is `x86_64-w64-mingw32.static`, and you may omit specifying the variables `CC`, and `CXX`.
+However, you must specify the location of `pkgconf` packages using `PKG_CONFIG_PATH_x86_64_w64_mingw32_static`, instead of `PKG_CONFIG_PATH`.

 ### Some notes on configuring pkgconf

 If you have installed `pkgconf` in a non-standard location, you may